rule

 Text 8

-From persons like the daitya kings who, willing to sacrifice their lives, enjoyed this world o brahmin, takes time away all that is owned but not the reputation achieved in this world.
+Time takes away all the possessions of persons like the Daitya kings who, willing to sacrifice their lives, enjoyed this world, oh brahmin, but the reputation they achieved in this world time does not take away.

 Text 9

 O holy brahmin, those who with ease won by battle not being afraid to fight or to lose their lives, do not as easily faithful and devoted to the one who settles the holy ground give away what they accumulated [compare B.G.
 17: 20].
+(Vedabase)

 Text 10

+It is the glory of the munificent souls, they who are famed for their mercy, to become poor by satisfying the needs of the poor, not even mentioning what it means to them to satisfy knowers of the spiritual purpose like your good self.
+I will therefore give this celibate soul whatever He wants.

 To the munificent, the ones famed for their mercy, does it work to their advantage to fall to poverty in satisfying the needs of the destitute, not to mention satisfying knowers of the spiritual like your good self; therefore I'll give this celibate One whatever that He wants.

-To the munificent, the ones famed for their mercy, does it work to their advantage to fall to poverty satisfying the needs of the destitute, not to mention satisfying knowers of the spiritual like your good self; therefore I'll give this celibate One whatever that He wants.
 (Vedabase)

 Text 11

+Each of you, fully aware of the Vedic way of offering, are, with the different attributes, of the greatest respect in worshiping the Enjoyer of the Sacrifice.
+Whether He is Vishnu who came in order to bless me or else came to bring me down, I will give Him, oh sage, whatever land He desires.

 All of you fully aware of the vedic way of offering, are with the different butes very respectful in the worship of Him th of Him the Enjoyer of the Sacrifice; whether He is Vishnu coming to bless or there to put me down, I will give Him, o sage, whatever land He so desires.

-All of you fully aware of the vedic way of offering, are with the different attributes very respectfully of worship unto Him the Enjoyer of the Sacrifice; whether He is Vishnu coming to bless or there to put me down, I will give Him, o sage, whatever land He so desires.
 (Vedabase)

 Text 12

 Not even when He deceiving me, fearfully posing as a brahmin boy, unjustly kills me will I retaliate, opposing Him as an enemy.
+(Vedabase)

 Text 13

-If this one is really the one hailed in the scriptures, will He, from His enduring glory, never want to give it up, whether He after killing me takes all the land or will rest in peace slain by me.'
+If this person here is really the one glorified in the scriptures, He will never give up His reputation, whether He takes all the land after having killed me or rests in peace being killed by me.'

 Text 14